armengot/codemapper/README.md

 Code Mapper is a set of tools to generate standard ```graphviz``` graphs from source code.
 Play with ```codemapper``` learning ```Graphviz```.

+This project is starting and in progress, please join us to work together and start with the: [TO-DO](doc/TODO.md) list.

 ## Requirements